DevJosephLee/Final-Project/README.md

 ## Stretch Features
 - User can live message chefs.
+- Chef user will get a notification when receiving live message.
 - User can schedule a chef using appointment calendar.

 ## Instructions